DMTGallery/dmt-gallery-artwork-example/README.md

 <!-- Artwork script -->
 <script>
     // Schedule invocation of the "setup()" method to initialize our artwork, as soon as the page is loaded.
-    // If you use p5.js or similar alternatives, such method will be invoked automatically. window.onload = () => {
+    // If you use p5.js or similar alternatives, such "entry" method is already provided. window.onload = () => {
         setup();
     }